pandas-dev/pandas/doc/source/user_guide/groupby.rst

     dfg.groupby(["A", [0, 0, 0, 1, 1]]).ngroup()

-Groupby by indexer to 'resample' data
+GroupBy by indexer to 'resample' data
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Resampling produces new hypothetical samples (resamples) from already existing observed data or from a model that generates data.
 These new samples are similar to the pre-existing samples.